Archaeology on the Eastern Pequot Reservation

 A five-week, intensive six credit program exploring the effects of colonialism and reservation life on the Eastern Pequot tribe during the 17th through 19th centuries.

 The Department of Anthropology is offering its annual five-week archaeological field course on the Eastern Pequot reservation, located in southeastern Connecticut.
 In collaboration with the Eastern Pequot Tribal Nation for its tenth season, the field school will conduct testing and excavation at 17th through 19th century sites as part of the ongoing effort to understand Pequot responses to European colonialism and reservation life.

 Students will receive training in techniques such as map-making, subsurface surveying, excavation, artifact processing, and material culture identification.
 Ethics, heritage, and politics in contemporary archaeology, as well as the practices of community-engaged scholarship, will also be explored.

-This course offers a unique opportunity for students to participate in a collaborative and engaged archaeology alongside Native American community members - including tribal leaders, elders, adults, and youth - in a joint effort to recover aspects of Pequot history in southern New England.
+This course offers a unique opportunity for students to participate in a collaborative and engaged archaeology alongside Native American community members - including tribal leaders, elders, and youth - in a joint effort to recover aspects of Pequot history in southern New England.

 Successful participants will be awarded six undergraduate or graduate credits for: